 The additional costs of equity release are the surveyor’s bill, the individual responsible for determining the value of your estate, and solicitor’s fees, your legal representative in the equity release process.

 Here’s further information:

 - Surveyor’s Valuation Bill – Your plan provider needs an independent evaluation and property valuation to give your provider a current market value for your estate so that they can assess how much you can borrow.
-(PRO TIP: Don’t get caught in a position where you can take higher equity loan interest rates for a free valuation.
-You might be sorry later.)

 - Solicitor’s Fees – In addition to financial advice, you will also require independent legal advice from a solicitor, as per a ruling by the Equity Release Council.
 Both the lender and the individual taking out a plan need a solicitor to avoid any legal disagreements.